arash-sadeghi/arash-sadeghi/README.md

 - 👀 I’m interested in Software Development (Full Stack), Machine Learning (and generative AI), and Robotics.

-- 🌱 I’m currently **Sharpening my skills on AWS**
+- 🌱 I’m currently **Sharpening my skills on MLflow**

 - 📫 How to reach me **https://www.linkedin.com/in/arash-s-amjadi/**

 - 📄 Know about my experiences [https://arashsadeghiamjadi.me/#/](https://arashsadeghiamjadi.me/#/)

-- 💞️ I’m looking to collaborate on  Software Development, Robotics, and Artificial intelligence in any field varying from finance to robotics and web Designing.
+- 💞️ I’m looking to collaborate on Software Development, Robotics, LLMs and Artificial Intelligence in any field, varying from finance to robotics and web Designing.

 ### Tech Stack:
 #### Programming Languages: